casstait/cloudfront-spa-infra/terraform/s3-spa/README.md

 ## Pre-requisites

-Select an AWS domain to provision your resources.
+Select an AWS region to provision your resources.
 By default the `ap-southeast-2` is selected.

 ## Provisioning Infrastructure